•

 Originality, plagiarism, and concurrent publication

 Authors must ensure that their work is entirely original and that any contributions or words from others are properly acknowledged.
-Plagiarism in all its forms is considered unethical publishing behavior and is unacceptable.
+Plagiarism in all its forms is considered unethical publishing behaviour and is unacceptable.
 Additionally, submitting essentially the same manuscript to multiple journals simultaneously is also deemed unethical and unacceptable.

 Disclosure and conflicts of interest